Justintime50/nginx-php-docker/README.md

 - `mysql_pdo` is installed as the driver for database connections
 - `gd` is installed for image processing
 - `zip` is installed for items that may need that
-- `composer` is installed and ready to use to setup all your dependencies
+- `composer` is installed and ready to use to setup all your PHP dependencies
+- `npm` is installed and ready to use to setup all your Node dependencies

 ## Platforms